mikelevins/bard/0.4/doc/bard.md

 ### Classes

 **Classes** are collections of related types.
-A class comprises a list of types and a **protocol** that they share.
+A class consists of a list of types and a **protocol** that they share.
 A **protocol** is a list of functions.

-Thus, for example, the `List` class has numerous member types, including `<pair>`, `<string>`, `<vector>`, and others.
-It also has an associated `List` protocol that includes such functions as `list`, `list?`, `first`, `rest`, `last`, and so on.
+For example, the `List` class has numerous member types, including `<pair>`, `<string>`, `<vector>`, and others.
+It also has an associated List protocol that includes such functions as `list`, `list?`, `first`, `rest`, `last`, and so on.

 Just as you can define your own types, you can also define your own classes.
 When you define a class, its associated protocol is automatically created along with it.

-New types may be added to existing classes.
-If you add a type to a class, Bard warns you that the functions belonging to the protocol don't have definitions for the new type.
-You can remedy that issue by defining new methods on the protocol's functions.

-In fact, defining such methods is all it takes to add a type to a class.
-You can skip the step of explicitly adding the type to the class, and just write methods for it.
-As soon as at least one protocol function has a method for the type, it's considered a member of the class.

-### Relationships between classes

-Bard classes have no subclasses; they have only members, and only types are allowed to be members.
-Types have no subtypes.

-Bard has one **superclass**, named `Anything`.
-All classes are members of `Anything`.

-Bard also has one **subtype**, named `<null>`. `<null>` is a member of every class.
-It has a single unique value, `nothing`. `nothing` is an instance of every type.
+You can add a type to a class at any time like this:

+    bard> (add-type!
+List <my-new-list-type>)
+    WARNING: these List functions are not defined on the type <my-new-list-type>: add-first add-last any append by drop element empty? filter first insert last length ...

+When we add the new type, Bard warns us that the List protocol has functions that won't work on the new List type.
+We'll have to define **methods** for those functions if we want to use `<my-new-list-type>` as a List.

+In fact, you can skip the call to `add-type!` and just define the methods.
+That's all it takes for `<my-new-list-type>` to be considered a List.
+If you define methods for only some of the List functions, Bard will warn you about the ones you missed.

 ### Procedures